Propagate Sweet Potato Vine

 Use as a Houseplant

 Over the winter keep your container of cuttings in a spot that stays above 50 degrees.
-Sweet Potato vines grow best in about 70 to 75 degrees temperatures.
+Sweet Potato vines are tropical plants and grow best in about 70 to 75-degree temperatures.

 You can also bring potted specimens into your home but I have found that more challenging than just taking cuttings and bringing them inside.
 I am trying again this year and will let you know how that goes.